PiyushTalwalkar/playwright_automation/ReadMe.md

-This is new playwright repo
+This is new playwright repo, trying to create nx mono repo framework